KrishnaPrakhya/Automated-Redaction/README.md

 # Automated Redaction

 **Protect Your Data, Keep It Simple**
 This project is a smart tool that hides sensitive information in your documents, keeps the data structure intact, and secures it with strong encryption.
-Using AI technologies like BERT and spaCy, it creates realistic synthetic data while offering an easy-to-use interface for both online and offline use.
+Using AI technologies like BERT and Gliner Model, it creates realistic synthetic data while offering an easy-to-use interface for both online and offline use.
 Whether you're an individual or a business, Automated Redaction ensures your data stays private without the hassle.

 ---